 Pour the cake ingredients evenly into the prepared pan(s).
 Sprinkle the topping evenly over the cakes.

 Remove from oven and let cool.
-Invert onto a plate, then turn over again onto a platter to serve.
+Invert onto a plate, then turn over again onto a platter to serve, or if using a springform pan, remove the sides when cooled and place on platter.